Select Your Region for specific dates and locations:

 What is Camp Gilgal and why should I send my child there?

-Camp Gilgal was established by Jews for Jesus in 1991 to provide a unique opportunity for children of Jewish believers (even where only one parent is Jewish) to learn about their Messiah and heritage with other children with a similar background.
+Camp Gilgal was established by Jews for Jesus in 1991 to provide a unique opportunity for children of Jewish believers (including families where only one parent is Jewish) to learn about their Messiah and heritage with other children with a similar background.
 Most children who attend Camp Gilgal have at least one parent who is a believer in Jesus, but many have few, if any, other relatives who are believers.
 We want to see how they fit into this picture.
-We also want them to come away knowing what it means to have a relationship with the Lord and to grow personally.
-Many parents have contacted us after camp to let us know how much they appreciated the positive changes which took place in their child’s life.
-And several have even told us how the experience literally turned their child’s life around for the better.
+We also want them to come away knowing what it means to have a relationship with Yeshua and to grow personally.
+Many of our campers make life-long friendships at Camp Gilgal.

 What about my child who has never been away from home or who won’t know anyone at Camp Gilgal?

-Most children attending Camp Gilgal for the first time haven’t been away from home before and don’t know the rest of the campers.
-Our experience has been that the children bond and adapt quickly (usually less than 30 minutes for even the most shy).
+Most children attending Camp Gilgal for the first time haven’t been away from home before and don’t know the other campers.
+Our experience has been that they bond and adapt quickly.
 In addition, these issues are generally of more concern to the parents than they are for the children.
 Strong friendships are often established at Camp Gilgal and carry over throughout the year.
 On the last day of camp tears are shed by some of the campers who don’t want to leave their friends they didn’t even know prior to camp.
 The campers also care for one another.
 One year a camper lost his pouch pack with a $20 bill in it on a field trip.
 We decided to take up an offering with a $1 limit per person and the amount of the offering came to exactly $20!

 What if I can’t afford to send my child(ren) to Camp Gilgal?